 Area General Criteria Detailed Criteria Adoption of 16.
 Extent to which the RFMO has implemented conservation and conservation management measures for both target stocks and non-target species and that ensures the long-term sustainability of such stocks and species management and are based on the best scientific evidence available. measures 17.
 Extent to which the RFMO has applied the precautionary approach as set forth in UNFSA Article 6 and the Code of Conduct for Responsible Fisheries Article 7.5, including the application of precautionary reference points.
 18. Extent to which the RFMO has adopted and is implementing effective rebuilding plans for depleted or overfished stocks.
 19. Extent to which the RFMO has taken due account of the need to conserve marine biological diversity and minimize harmful impacts of fisheries on living marine resources and marine ecosystems.
-20. Extent to which the RFMO has implemented measures to minimize · · pollution, waste, discards, catch by lost or abandoned gear, catch of non-target species, both fish and non-fish species, and impacts on associated or dependent species, in particular endangered species, through measures including, to the extent practicable, the development and use of selective, environmentally safe and cost- C 1:1:1:1 effective fishing gear and techniques.
+20. Extent to which the RFMO has implemented measures to minimize pollution, waste, discards, catch by lost or abandoned gear, catch of non-target species, both fish and non-fish species, and impacts on associated or dependent species, in particular endangered species, through measures including, to the extent practicable, the development and use of selective, environmentally safe and cost- effective fishing gear and techniques.
 Compatibility of 21.
 Extent to which measures have been adopted as reflected in UNFSA management Article 7. measures Fishing 22.
-Extent to which the RFMO agrees on the allocation of allowable allocations and catch or levels of fishing effort, including taking into account requests opportunities for participation from new members or participants as reflected in UNFSA Article 11.
-Reporting 23.
-Analysis of RFMO reporting requirements to improve efficiency, 0.0 1: Requirements avoid redundancy and reduce unnecessary burden to Members.
+Extent to which the RFMO agrees on the allocation of allowable allocations and catch or levels of fishing effort, including taking into account requests opportunities for participation from new members or participants as reflected in Departing UNFSA Article 11.
+Reporting Requirements Analysis of RFMO reporting requirements to improve efficiency, avoid redundancy and reduce unnecessary burden to Members.
 2. Compliance Flag State 24.
-Extent to which RFMO members are fulfilling their duties as flag and duties States under the treaty establishing the RFMO, pursuant to measures enforcement adopted by the RFMO, and under other international instruments, including, inter alia, the 1982 Law of the Sea Convention, the UNFSA and the 1993 FAO Compliance Agreement, as applicable.
+Extent to which RFMO members are fulfilling their duties as flag and duties States under the treaty establishing the RFMO, pursuant to measures enforcement addeo adopted by the RFMO, and under other international instruments, including, inter alia, the 1982 Law of the Sea Convention, the UNFSA and the 1993 FAO Compliance Agreement, as applicable.
 Port State 25.
 Extent to which the RFMO has adopted measures relating to the measures exercise of the rights and duties of its members as port States, as reflected in UNFSA Article 23 and the Code of Conduct for Responsible Fisheries Article 8.3.
 26. Extent to which RFMO has adopted Port State Measures pursuant to the FAO Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing.
 27. Extent to which these measures are effectively implemented.
 Monitoring, 28.
 Extent to which the RFMO has adopted integrated MCS measures control and (e.g., required use of VMS, observers, catch documentation and trade surveillance tracking schemes, restrictions on transshipment, boarding and (MCS) inspection schemes).
 29. Extent to which these measures are effectively implemented.
 Follow-up on 30.
-Extent to which the RFMO, its members and cooperating non- · · infringements members follow up on infringements to management measures. infringements Cooperative 31.
-Extent to which the RFMO has established adequate cooperative infringements Cooperative mechanisms to 31.
-Extent to which the RFMO has established adequate cooperative mechanisms to both monitor compliance and detect and deter non- infringements Cooperative 31.
-Extent to which the RFMO has established adequate cooperative mechanisms to both monitor compliance and detect and deter non-compliance (e.g., compliance committees, vessel lists, sharing of infringements Cooperative mechanisms to 31.
-Extent to which the RFMO has established adequate cooperative mechanisms to both monitor compliance and detect and deter non-
+Extent to which the RFMO, its members and cooperating non- infringements members follow up on infringements to management measures.
+Cooperative 31.
+Extent to which the RFMO has established adequate cooperative mechanisms to mechanisms to both monitor compliance and detect and deter non- detect and compliance (e.g., compliance committees, vessel lists, sharing of deter non- information about non-compliance). compliance 32.
+Extent to which these mechanisms are being effectively utilized.